luigizuccarelli/gorush/README.md

 ## Gaps
   No IOS push tests were executed only android

   No in depth concurrency was tested

-  All tests were done locally - so scalability needs to be investigated No auth or security (keycloak etc) was used - needs ot be investigated No proxy testing
+  All tests were done locally - so scalability needs to be investigated

+  No auth or security (keycloak etc) was used - needs ot be investigated

+  No proxy testing

   Integration into current RHMAP needs investigating

 ## Conslusion
-  With the poc I carried out I feel that gorush could be a very viable fit for RHMAP (maybe 5.x) It's memory footprint is much lower than that of the current UPS.
+  With the poc I carried out I feel that gorush could be a very viable fit for RHMAP (maybe 5.x)

+  It's memory footprint is much lower than that of the current UPS.

-  The poc was fairly easy to get up and running and worked without a hitch We need to do some further testin wrt scalability, security, reliability etc.
+  The poc was fairly easy to get up and running and worked without a hitch

+  We need to do some further testing wrt scalability, security, reliability etc.